Style Guide for Translation: Navy blue background, teal and white text stating

 • Formatting and Layout: Provide guidelines to maximize readability in different languages.
 Outline any formatting preferences, such as date formats, numbering styles, and bullet point usage.
 Consistency in formatting creates a polished look across languages.

-Multilingual Glossaries for Specific Terminology: Consider a multilingual glossary for a document that includes a comprehensive list of key terms and industry-specific or brand-specific terminology with approved translations.
+Multilingual Glossaries for Specific Terminology: Consider a translation glossary for a document that includes a comprehensive list of key terms and industry-specific or brand-specific terminology with approved translations.
 A glossary can also help you save money by reducing the required research and potential revisions to your content!

 Best Practice for Maintaining a Multilingual Style Guide: Consistency